felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

 ---

-**IMPORTANT NOTE:** Tabletless integration is supported in certain markets, such as the UK market.
-To check if your market is supported, contact us.
+**IMPORTANT NOTE:** The OrderPad can be switched off in the UK market only.
+The Just Eat Flyt integration does not support tabletless integrations in other markets.

 ---